robincornett/scriptless-social-sharing/readme.txt

 2.2.0 new custom Pinterest description, initial Gutenberg compatibility

 == Changelog ==

+= 2.2.2 =
+* changed: Google+ is now off for new users and will be removed in a future version
+* changed: order of Pinterest button parameters to maybe reduce conflicts with lightbox plugins (props @pnwwebworks)
+* fixed: overly aggressive sanitization of the custom Pinterest description which had issues with special characters (props @pnwwebworks)

 = 2.2.1 =
 * fixed: error on settings validation